Skip to content

 On paper, an EA’s role ranges from scheduler, to email manager, researcher, writer, and bookkeeper—but beyond that, premium executive assistants are trusted partners.
 They’re able to hold their own (while representing you) at C-level meetings or fast-track the right opportunities directly to you.
 And they do it with an understated tact that makes it all look seamless.

-So how do you create goals when the range is so broad and your duties change within a day (or hour)?
+So how do you create an executive assistant goal (or goals) when the range is so broad and their duties change within a day (or hour)?
+What smart goals for executive assistants make sense?

 Do more?
 Do less?
 Faster?
 Slower?

-You have performance goals coming at you from all directions, and goal setting isn’t easy.
+You have executive assistant goals coming at you from all directions, and goal setting isn’t easy.
 When there’s so much to do, there’s not a lot of time to slow down and think about what could improve, and how to improve it.

 This is where setting objectives and key results (OKRs) come into play.